 2. Northern Frontier Visitors Center

 This unique visitors center is open all seven days of the week and on most holidays.
 It should ideally be your first stop when you reach Yellowknife.
 Northern Frontier Visitors Center is centrally located and enjoys close proximity to various Yellowknife tourist attractions and good accommodations.
 The staff at the center is known to be welcoming and cordial.
 They are always prepared to answer your queries on the locality and the city.

 Address: 4807 49 St, NT X1A 3T5 Yellowknife, Canada

 Website: Northern Frontier Visitors Center

-This highly popular trail is located in Yellowknife, NWT, Canada and attracts visitors throughout the year.
+One of the best activities in Yellowknife is hiking through this highly popular trail located in Northwest Territories, Canada.
+It attracts visitors throughout the year.
 Cameron Falls Trail leads to a wonderful suspension bridge and a picturesque waterfall that is definitely a great treat for the sore eyes.
-The trail is quite a popular path for sightseeing, picnicking and hiking.
+The trail is quite a popular path for sightseeing, picnicking, and hiking.
 The entire trail covers a distance of 1.2 kilometers (0.74 miles) and offers an experience of moderate adventure.

 Cameron Falls Hiking Tour from Yellowknife

 You might be interested in these Airbnbs!

 4. Old Town